bokulich-lab/q2-fondue/tutorial/tutorial.md

 ### Using the sequencing data
-Apart from avoiding the tedious search and manual downloading of these large piles of data, one of the biggest advantage of using q2-fondue is the fact that the output is already a QIIME 2 artifact and we don't have to import it!
+Apart from avoiding the tedious search and manual downloading of these large piles of data, one of the biggest advantages of using q2-fondue is the fact that the output is already a QIIME 2 artifact and we don't have to import it!

-The retrieved single_reads.qza file can therefore instantly be summarized:
+The retrieved single_reads.qza file can therefore be summarized directly:
 ```shell
 qiime demux summarize \
       --i-data single_reads.qza \